hannespetur/seqan/README.rst

 SeqAn - The Library for Sequence Analysis (now with HTS!)
 =========================================================

-This is a fork of SeqAn, with added extensibility of the htslib.
+This is a fork of SeqAn 2.1 that uses htslib to read and write VCF/BCF and SAM/BAM/CRAM files.
 List of new added features:
- * BCF file support.
+ * VCF/BCF file support.
     - Reading implemented.
     - Writing **not** implemented.
     - Indexes (Tabix)